FastReports/FastReport-Cloud-JS/docs/ReportsApi.md

 let id = "id_example"; // String | folder id
 let opts = {
-  'skip': 0, // Number | number of files, that have to be skipped 'take': 10 // Number | number of files, that have to be returned };
+  'skip': 0, // Number | number of files, that have to be skipped 'take': 10, // Number | number of files, that have to be returned 'searchPattern': "searchPattern_example" // String | };
 apiInstance.reportsGetFilesList(id, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);